beckphoem/Coursera_IBM_Getting_Started_with_Git_and_GitHub/Module_1-Git_and_Github_Fundamentals/1-1_Getting_Started_with_Git_and_Github/Lesson_1_2-Overview_of_Git_and_GitHub.md

 # Version control

- Git and GitHub are popular environments among developers and data scientists, but you can't discuss them withouw a basic understanding of version control.
+ Git and GitHub are popular environments among developers and data scientists, but you can't discuss them without a basic understanding of version control.
 A version control system lets you track your changes to the source code.
 This makes it easy for you to recover older versions of your document if you make a mistake.
 Along with this, it makes collaboration with other team members much easier.
  - Tracks changes to source code
  - Recovers older versions
  - Facilitates collaboration